gamedev4995/Proyecto-Final/Maze.md

 # Maze
 ---

-To create the maze first we mapped out and generated a few iterations of different maze sizes to create a maze that wasnt to large and difficult or too easy.
+To create the maze first we mapped out and generated a few iterations of different maze sizes to create a maze that wasn't too large and difficult or too easy.

-## Entrance
+## Maze Entrance
 ---
-To avoid the having the player in an open space where they can wonder off we created a start room where the player and spider will be initialized.
+To avoid having the player in an open space where they can wander off we created a start room where the player and spider will be initialized.

 Using the same flooring prefab used in our dungeon maze we placed three floor objects next to each other to create a vertical path.
 Two of these should be children of the first prefab placed for the entrance in order to keep them grouped and facilitate any adjustments needed.